Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 with solutions to explain a model like this one.
 In particular, I will present a tool from eli5 (again) that allows to explain models working on text data.
 The tool is simply called [TextExplainer](https://eli5.readthedocs.io/en/latest/tutorials/black-box-text-classifiers.html).

 Let me explain quickly what this tool does.
-For that let me state the obvious: There very simple models that can be very easily explained, eg linear models are easily explained by their sets of coefficients.
+For that let me state the obvious: There are very simple models that can be very easily explained, eg linear models are easily explained by their sets of coefficients.
 However, these simple models are limited.
 On the other hand, more complex model are more powerful but very hard to interpret.
 The idea is then to locally approximate complex models by simple ones, and then interpret the simple ones (see Figure 7 from [[RSG]](#RSG)).
 This explanation algorithm is called